oracle/oci-ansible-modules/docs/dynamic-inventory-script.md

                         OCI config file location --profile PROFILE     OCI config profile for connecting to OCI --compartment COMPARTMENT
+                        Name of the compartment for which dynamic inventory must be generated.
+If you want to generate a dynamic inventory for the root compartment of the tenancy, specify the tenancy name as the name of the compartment.
+  --parent-compartment-ocid
+                        Only valid when --compartment is set.
+Parent compartment ocid of the specified compartment.
+                        Defaults to tenancy ocid.
+  --fetch-hosts-from-subcompartments
+                        Only valid when --compartment is set.
+Default is false.
+When set to true, inventory is built with the entire hierarchy of the given compartment.
-                        Name of the compartment --refresh-cache, -r   Force refresh of cache by making API requests to OCI (default: False - use cache files) --debug               Send debug messages to STDERR --auth {api_key,instance_principal}
+  --refresh-cache, -r   Force refresh of cache by making API requests to OCI.
+                        Use this option whenever you are building inventory with new filter options to avoid reading cached inventory. (default: False - use cache files) --debug               Send debug messages to STDERR --auth {api_key,instance_principal}
                         The type of authentication to use for making API